Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

-   s     keep block states of replaced block, if new block matches g     when replacing air or water, some greenery gets repalced too l     when registering a brush with this flag, the brush will trace for liquids as well as blocks
+   s     keep block states of replaced block, if new block matches g     when replacing air or water, some greenery gets repalced too l     when registering a brush with this flag, the brush will trace for liquids as well as blocks r     remove the selection after mirroring or rotating it
    ```
    Biomes are handled by the `set_block` function, but you need to input the previous biome as a map in the `extra`
    argument: `{'biome' -> biome}`, where the variable `biome` is the biome at the position you copied from.
 No need to